 6. Chalkboard paint + hooks = kitchen cupboard organizers for cooks.

 When space is a challenge, but your creativity is high, make the best use of the inside of your kitchen cabinet for practical information.
-Use chalkboard paint and hooks for measuring hints and utensils.
+Use chalkboard paint and hooks for measuring cups and utensils.
 This type of paint doesn’t need the surface to be primed or sanded first, but you should wipe the surface clean first before taping off the exposed cabinet area.
 There are also chalkboard stickers that would work just as well here.

 7. Use a Lazy Susan cabinet organizer to store Tupperware.